SierraStreamsInstitute/Delta/PRISM Climate Data/ReadMe.md

 Please use this locations file to pull remaining PRISM data for supplemental sites for 2005 – 2026.

 ## III.
 Datasets
+### DeltaFieldSites_PRISM_2005_2024
+Cleaned and concatenated PRISM climate dataset for SSI's Delta field sites, combined for all years

-### DeltaFieldSites_PRISM_2005_2024 and DeltaSupplementalSites_PRISM_2005_2024
+###  DeltaSupplementalSites_PRISM_2005_2024
-Cleaned and concatenated datasets, combined for all years under respective site types (field vs. supplemental).
-These final datasets should be set up and ready to go for analysis.
+Cleaned and concatenated PRISM climate dataset for the Delta supplemental sites, combined for all years

+These final datasets should be set up and ready to go for analysis, until the 2025 – 2026 PRISM data becomes available and stable.

 ## IV.
 Reference
 PRISM Group, Oregon State University, https://prism.oregonstate.edu, accessed 7 Apr.
 2026.